HistoryPalette: Supporting Exploration and Reuse of Past Alternatives in Image Generation and Editing: User Studies of

-\textbf{How did creative professionals use history vs. generation?} Creative professionals started with blank projects, so they first generated images to compose their scene (four images were added to the history per prompt), then used the history more often as the project progressed (Figure~\ref{fig:interaction_log}).
-Creative professionals thus added to their composition more often with new generations (mean=24 times; E1=27, E2=24, E3=20) than the history (mean=14 times; E1=7, E2=10, E3=26) (Table~\ref{tab:designer_interactions}).
 Creative professionals used the palettes more often towards the end of the session, hinting at the palettes' usefulness as the project progresses (Figure~\ref{fig:interaction_log}).
 Only one creative professional used the time palette (E2).
-All creative professionals interleaved generation and history to perform their editing task (creating a home surrounded by a landscape) in different ways, so we provide three vignettes:
+All creative professionals interleaved generation and history (Figure~\ref{fig:designer_1_workflow}) to perform their editing task (creating a home surrounded by a landscape) in different ways.
+We provide three vignettes:

 E1 stated that they edited their image by starting from the outside (\textit{e.g.}, background scenery) then gradually \textit{``went with the flow of generations"} to create the main subject, a house (Figure~\ref{fig:designer_1}).
 E1 frequently previewed past alternatives between generations as they went to see which alternative fit best (Figure~\ref{fig:interaction_log}).
 E1 noted they previewed and used past alternatives for key parts of the image (\textit{e.g.}, golf course, and house), as those were the generations that \textit{``took [him] longer in the selection process because a few alternatives would have looked good"}.
 For example, E1 was once between two ideas as they noticed that the modern house and palm trees they recently generated no longer fit with the casual style of a golf course they added earlier.
 To decide whether to revise the golf course or the house, E1 used \system{}'s position palette to view alternative golf courses.
 E1 liked one with a manicured look to match the modern house so they placed the golf course into the image.